Brain-Development-and-Disorders-Lab/bbox_controller/README.md

 **Optional Development Packages:**
 - `pytest` (testing framework)

-All dependencies are listed in `requirements.txt` and will be automatically installed based on the platform.
+Dependencies are listed in `apps/dashboard/requirements.txt` and `apps/device/requirements.txt`.
+They are installed automatically based on the platform.

 ### Hardware Requirements